 Paris department stores are very well know as great shopping venues for perfume with dedicated corners for most French and international perfume brands.

 We love three boutique French perfume stores: Annick Goutal, 12 place Saint Sulpice Paris 75006 (Paris map), Guerlain, 68 avenue des Champs Elysees Paris 75008 (Paris map) and, last but not least, Serge Lutens, 25, rue de Valois Paris 75001 (Paris map) under the Palais Royal arcades.

 France quickly became the European center of perfume and cosmetic manufacture.
 Cultivation of flowers for their perfume essence, which had begun in the 14th century, grew into a major industry in the south of France mainly in Grasse now considered the world capital of perfume.

 During the Renaissance, perfumes were used primarily by royalty and the wealthy to mask body odors resulting from the sanitary practices of the day.
 Perfume came into its own when Louis XV came to the throne in the 18th century. the King demanded a different fragrance for his apartment every day.
 Perfume substituted for soap and water.
-Aromatic plants were being grown in the Grasse.
-Today, France remains the centre of the European perfume design and trade.
+Aromatic plants were being grown around the city of Grasse.
+Today, France is the center of the European perfume design and trade.

 The Cosmetic Valley south of Paris is another key region for the French perfume industry.
 Altogether, the French industry enjoys a position of market dominance in the world with 25% of the global market and a turnover of 11 billion euros (source: UN).
 Cosmetics are France's third biggest export, after aeronautics and wine.